Head Coach at Endicott (2014-present) - *2014 was the final season of club hockey

 2016-17 New England Hockey Writers' Association Division II/III Coach of the Year

-Led the Gulls to the CHC championship in his first and second years at the helm
+Led the Gulls to the CHC championship in his first, second and third years at the helm

 Coached the CHC Co-Rookie of the Year

-Coached eight CHC All-Conference selections, five All-Rookie Team honorees, and one honorable mention
+Coached 11 CHC All-Conference selections, six All-Rookie Team honorees, and one honorable mention

 Coached one USCHO.com All-Rookie Team selection